Obarun/66/doc/66-frontend.md

 ## Sections

-All sections need to be declared with the name written between square brackets `[]` and **must begins** with a uppercase followed by lowercase letters **only**.
+All sections need to be declared with the name written between square brackets `[]` and **must begin** with an uppercase followed by lowercase letters **only**.
 This means that special characters and numbers are not allowed in the name of a section.

 The `[Main]` section **must be** declared first.